 Nato’ we ho win (pronounced “natawayhowin” is Cree for “The Art of Self-Healing”) is an innovative program that addresses the mental and physical health needs of women who have experienced intimate partner violence and self-identify as Indigenous.
 The program consists of trauma-informed, artistic, and cultural programming.
-Participants will engage in cultural and creative activities to increase stress management skills, social support networks and knowledge of traditional Indigenous culture and to address health and social issues related to colonialism.
+Participants engage in cultural and creative activities to increase stress management skills, social support networks and knowledge of traditional Indigenous culture and to address health and social issues related to colonialism.
+The group is facilitated by an Indigenous Knowledge Keeper or Trauma-Informed Artist and an Elder and Domestic Violence Advocate are present at every group session.
 Evaluation of the project will include both quantitative measures and Indigenous qualitative methods.

-Partners include: PATHS member agencies, Indigenous Knowledge Keepers (Barbara Frazer, Norma Rabbitskin, and Willie Ermine), University of Regina (Dr. JoLee Sasakamoose, Assistant Professor, Educational Psychology & Dr. Nicholas Carleton, Associate Professor, Psychology), Common Weal Community Arts, and Moose Jaw Art Museum and Gallery.
+Partners include: PATHS member agencies, Indigenous Knowledge Keepers (Barbara Frazer, Norma Rabbitskin, and Willie Ermine), University of Regina (Dr. JoLee Sasakamoose, Assistant Professor, Educational Psychology & Dr. Nicholas Carleton, Associate Professor, Psychology), and Moose Jaw Art Museum and Gallery.

 Click here to read media articles about the project.